paramkahlon4711/Assignment_04/README.md

         reader = csv.reader(csv_file)
 to:
 print("\nREJECTED RECORDS\n================")

-## code modification
-Updating code by run and Debug code, updating and adding some command to troubleshoot in which correcting the formula and value correction is included, with including  rejected records and error message in code:
+3. Updating code by run and Debug code, updating and adding some command to troubleshoot in which correcting the formula and value correction is included, with including  rejected records and error message in code:
 ry:
                 # Extract the transaction amount from the third column
                 transaction_amount = float(row[2])